RayKux/Ghost-Eshop-Alternative-3ds/README.md

 #### Compilation
 ##### Setting up your enviromment

 To build Ghost Eshop Alternative from source, you will need to setup a system with devkitARM, libctru, 3ds-curl and 3ds-libarchive.
 Follow devkitPro's [Getting Started](https://devkitpro.org/wiki/Getting_Started) page to install pacman, then run `(sudo dkp-)pacman -S devkitARM libctru 3ds-curl 3ds-libarchive`.
-You will also need [bannertool](https://github.com/Steveice10/bannertool/releases/latest) and [makerom](https://github.com/profi200/Project_CTR/releases/latest) at the root the Ghost-Eshop-Alternative-3ds folder.

 ##### Cloning the repo